-Hotel FERAL – Brna bay: In the Seventies, Brna bay become very popular as tourist destination.
-The Hotel FERAL was built there in 1971 as well as numerous holiday homes and apartments available for renting to the travellers and tourists.
-To leave Brna, following the local road towards the west to the bays of Prizba, Grscica and Karbuni one can arrive to the villages of Blato and Vela Luka.
-This route is a pleasant way to reach these places, as it runs all the way along sea and one has a picturesque view over the Korcula Channel all the way to Lastovo.
+Hotel FERAL – Brna bay: In the Seventies, Brna bay becomes very popular as a tourist destination.
+The Hotel FERAL was built there in 1971 as well as numerous holiday homes and apartments available for rent to the travellers and tourists.
+To leave Brna, following the local road towards the west to the bays of Prizba, Grscica and Karbuni one can arrive in the villages of Blato and Vela Luka.
+This route is a pleasant way to reach these places, as it runs all the way along the sea and one has a picturesque view over the Korcula Channel all the way to Lastovo.

 - Map of Smokvica

 - Sailing Club Vitar